 NSU’s Transition Doctor of Physical Therapy (T-DPT) program is designed to help practicing physical therapists enhance their skills, in light of an industry shift toward clinical doctorates.
 The curriculum focuses on areas like clinical reasoning, evidence-based practice, radiology and pharmacology, patient management, and more.
 Eligible APTA members may even be able to qualify for a tuition discount!

-Physical therapists earned a median salary of $86,850 per year in 2017, according to the Bureau of Labor Statistics
+Physical therapists earned a median annual salary of $95,620 in 2021, according to the Bureau of Labor Statistics.

 5 Things You Should Know While Searching for Transitional DPT Programs